ireneliu521/Biblical-Proportions_Case_R/HW_OfBiblicalProportions_Questions.md

     ## [1] 12569

-Q9: Now stem the text, to remove multiplicity of similar words of the same root.
+9: Stem the text, to remove multiplicity of similar words of the same root.
 --------------------------------------------------------------------------------

 ``` r